iucario/blog/src/content/blog/NAS.md

 On Windows, I can hard link files in batch to achieve this.
 But the command is a script in cmd.exe.
 On Linux and Mac symlink files are even easier.
 But I don't want to bother it.
 I need a large storage anyway.

+What do I use it for?

+Primarily as a media server and for storage.
+Not touching remote access now.
+I don't need it.

+As for UPS.
+I have not met a power outage ever in Japan for the past 4 years.
+So I don't worry much about power outages.
+I don't save valuable files only on NAS anyway.
+A UPS is not in urgent need.

 ## QNAP Terminal Commands

 The commands are really limited.
 Even missing many essential tools.

-Some handy commands:
-`uname -a`
-`busybox`
-`poweroff`
-`reboot`
-`free -m`

 Change mod to 755 for all folders in current directory.
-To hide the background colors of the folders copied from Windows.\
+To hide the background colors for folders copied from Windows.

 `find . -type d -exec chmod 755 {} +`

-Did some search online and I am curious why entware is being recommended?
-I can download softwares directly.
-What is the advantage?

 ## Installing Essentials

-Download Python 3 and Oh my zsh from QNAP app center.
+Download from QNAP app center.

+- Python 3
+- Oh my zsh
+- Git

+Git and ZSH can be install from third party App repository: MyQNAP Repo.

+### Zsh

+After installing OMZ, run `zsh`, the prompt became: `[\u@\h \W]\$`. `.zshrc` was empty.
+Have to go to <https://ohmyz.sh/#install>.

+Do remember to add `export TERM=XTERM` to `.zshrc`.
+Or the Backspace and many keys will not work.
+Seems to be some problem caused by colors.

+### Python

 SSH to an admin account.